hapijs/good/API.md

 - `pid` - the current process id.
 - `error` - the raw error object.
 - `config` - plugin-specific config object combining `request.route.settings.plugins.good` and `request.plugins.good`.
 Request-level overrides route-level.
 Reporters could use `config` for additional filtering logic.
+- `headers` - the request headers if `includes.request` includes "headers"

 The `toJSON` method of `GreatError` has been overwritten because `Error` objects can not be stringified directly.
 A stringified `GreatError` will have `error.message` and `error.stack` in place of the raw `Error` object.